-Many of our partners have expressed concern about changes to the definition of domestic violence reportedly made by the Trump administration, according to an article in Slate.
+According to an article in Slate, many of our partners have expressed concern about changes to the definition of domestic violence reportedly made by the Trump administration.
 We are grateful for the support and solidarity of our community in the face of a reported threat.

 “We certainly agree that recognizing domestic abuse and violence as more than criminal physical violence is crucial,” says MCEDV Educations & Communications Director Regina Rooney.
 “But the way to actually move that needle and institutionalize that message is through reauthorizing an improved version of the Violence Against Women Act as soon as possible.
 That is where we should focus our attention and energy.”

 The National Network to End Domestic Violence has identified key improvements needed in the next iteration of VAWA.
 Among them is expanding the definition of domestic violence to more accurately reflect the nonphysical coercive tactics that abusive people use to maintain control of their partners.